STUDY JAPANESE ONLINE WITH NATIVES HERE

-If you've read or watched Death Note, you probably know who Tsugumi Ohba is, certo?
+If you have already read or watched Death Note, you probably know who Tsugumi Ohba is, right?
 Wrong.
-In this Post we will discuss one of the greatest mysteries in the world of japanese mangaka - The real identity of "Tsugumi Ohba", writer of numerous hits, such as Bakuman and Death Note.
+In this article, we will discuss one of the biggest mysteries in the world of Japanese mangakas - The real identity of "Tsugumi Ohba," the writer of numerous hits like Bakuman and Death Note.

 The famous and consecrated manga writer Tsugumi Ohba never had his real identity exposed to the public.
 "Tsugumi Ohba" is just the pseudonym used by the author and not his real name, at least that's what is believed.
 Responsible for the scripts for Death Note, Bakuman and Platinum End, "Ohba" keeps his identity (personal and image) in complete secrecy, a fact that raises many doubts about who he really is.